 We also regularly run research seminars where we provide a showcase for local and international scholars, researchers, industry practitioners and creative artists.

-We offer the below undergraduate courses with a major or minor in media, culture & technology:
+We offer the below undergraduate courses with a major in media, culture & technology:

 Honours is an extra year of study that offers you a chance to develop your research and professional skills guided by staff who are passionate about research and the development of new researchers.